 Our Bay Laurel essential oil is 100% pure and natural.
 It is free of any chemicals, pesticides, synthetic perfumes, fillers or carrier oils.Cautions

 Looking for a natural, unique, masculine fragrance?
-Pure Bay West Indian oil is perfect for men's lotions, after shaves & hair tonics.
+Pure Bay West Indian oil is perfect for men's lotions, after shaves, beard oils, & hair products.
+Very nice for a warm diffusion oil.

 Bay West Indian comes from the same family as Eucalyptus.
 It has been used in hair tonics, to flavor rum and add some spice to perfumes and colognes.